What are Brand Archetypes?

 Have you ever noticed that there are timeless characters who show up throughout history, legend, art, and popular culture?

-These are archetypes: Universally recognized figures that stand for certain basic human drivers and emotions.
+These are archetypes: Universally recognized figures that stand for certain basic human motivations and emotions.

 Archetypes make sense to us.
 Our brains naturally organize ideas by grouping like things, and by seeing patterns.
 Recognizing common traits in people and symbols helps us to process and understand a story.
 Those commonalities cue us to feel particular emotions.
 And they trigger certain gut-level responses.